Environment โ

 If two apps both define MONO_API_URL, whichever loads last overrides the other.
 Since shared vars use the MONO_ prefix, keep them unique per app โ e.g. MONO_HOST_API_URL, MONO_VUE_API_URL โ or scope each run to one app with -a.

-See Sync for how the .apps/ folder gets populated.
+See Sync for how the .mono/apps/ folder gets populated.